NLnetLabs/rotonda/design docs/design-fiq.md

     // A term can be reused, just like
     // in a filter.
-    term search-asn for route with asn {
+    term search-asn for route: Route with asn: Asn {
         from {
             route.bgp.as_path.contains(asn);
         }